noanight/tuxedo-drivers/README.md

 - <a href="#troubleshooting">Troubleshooting</a>

 # Description <a name="description"></a>

+Bought a SCHENKER MEDIA 15 (E23) Notebook using Ubuntu.
+Well, could not disable the annoying Keyboardbacklight.
+The Fans where noisy .
+An could not configure Powerprofiles.
+For Windows there are drivers and a Control-Center-Tool.

+Modified only one File (tuxedo_compatibility_check.c) changing the Vendor Strings.

+It works for my Notebook.
+Now i can control the Keyboardbacklight.
+The Fan is quiter and i can configure powerprofiles.
+The charing profile can altough be configured.

-Drivers for several platform devices for TUXEDO notebooks meant for the DKMS.
+Drivers for several platform devices for TUXEDO meant for the DKMS.

 ## Features
 - Driver for Fn-keys